rosszurowski/elle/Readme.md

 ## Installation

+Because the utility of this module pretty narrow (it's essentially just a more concise syntax), I've kept it off of npm.
+You can install it directly from Github.

 ```bash
 npm install rosszurowski/elle
 ```

-Because the value of this utility module pretty narrow, I've kept it off of npm.

 ## Usage